 A free version, once called DALL-E Mini, now known as Craiyon, is also available for public use.
 It also comes as an app for Android devices, making it even easier to create weird art based on a Mad Lib-like string of random ideas.
 Enter in any prompt and the AI spits out nine graphics.
 Who doesn’t want to see a giant squid assembling IKEA furniture?

 Below, you can learn more about how this AI program works and some of the features that DALL-E and its updated versions offer to its users.

 How Do AI Like DALL-E and Craiyon Work?

-DALL-E is an open-source artificial intelligence that will draw nine images based on what it learned on the internet.
-Enter in any prompt and the AI spits out the graphics.
-Examples from the developer’s site include “a baby daikon radish in a tutu walking a dog” and “a baby hedgehog in a cape staring at its reflection in a mirror.”
-The internet has wasted no time putting DALL-E through its paces.
+Examples from Craiyon’s site include “a baby daikon radish in a tutu walking a dog” and “a baby hedgehog in a cape staring at its reflection in a mirror.”
+When first released a few months ago, the internet wasted no time putting it through its paces.

 Columbo in Marvel vs Capcom 2 pic.twitter.com/NIRcdCWjjU— Ismael Bergara (@Calavera145) June 6, 2022

 The AI’s job is to do something many of us do every day—look at images on the internet.
 It also reads the captions and learns what is probably in the image based on that.
 Now it can draw images based on text.
 The more specific the prompt, the more amusing the results are.
 The one below is “Star Wars movie poster in the style of Salvador Dali.”
 And they’re perfect.

 This one was particularly beautiful pic.twitter.com/POUL7Gejry— Paul Adamson (@Paulywoggsvoice) June 8, 2022